The Living Heart Project

 IF WE apply the power of realistic simulation to human modeling, we can revolutionize medical care.

-The Living Heart project, launched in January 2014, unites leading cardiovascular researchers and educators with medical device manufacturers, regulatory agencies, and practicing cardiologists on a shared mission to develop and validate personalized digital human heart models and establish a unified foundation for cardiovascular in silico medicine.
-These models can serve as a core technology base for education and training, medical device design, testing and regulatory science —thereby creating a path for rapidly translating cutting edge innovations into improved patient care.
+The Living Heart Project is uniting leading cardiovascular researchers, educators, medical device developers, regulatory agencies, and practicing cardiologists on a shared mission to develop and validate highly accurate personalized digital human heart models.
+These models will establish a unified foundation for cardiovascular in silico medicine and serve as a common technology base for education and training, medical device design, testing, clinical diagnosis and regulatory science —creating an effective path for rapidly translating current and future cutting edge innovations directly into improved patient care.

 Who is participating in The Living Heart Project—and how can you contribute?